JustinVerstijnen/IPLookupTool/README.md

 # IP Lookup Tool

-A simple IP WHOIS lookup tool that queries public WHOIS data for both IPv4 and IPv6 addresses.
-The tool is built with Azure Static Web Apps and Azure Functions using Python, HTML, CSS, and JavaScript.
+A simple IP WHOIS lookup tool that queries the site https://ipwhois.app/ and wraps it in a nice and simple overview with information for both IPv4 and IPv6 addresses.
+The tool is built with Azure Static Web Apps and Azure Functions using HTML, CSS, and JavaScript.

 ## What does this tool do?

 - Accepts any valid IPv4 or IPv6 address
-- Queries public WHOIS information using RDAP protocol (no API key required)
 - Displays ownership and registration details such as:
   - IP range (inetnum)
   - Netname